-At last year's Google I/O Google made a big deal out of Google Lens, which was built into the Pixel 2 and Pixel 2 XL.
-Fast-forward a year and at I/O 2018 it announced that Google Lens will be built into the Camera app (from next week!) and that it has some exciting new features.
+At I/O 2017 Google made a big deal out of Google Lens, which was built into the Pixel 2 and Pixel 2 XL.
+At I/O 2018 we learned it would be built into the Camera app with some exciting new features, such as the ability to recognise words with smart text selection.

 So what exactly is Google Lens?